SteveParadox/ZeroizePy-lib/README.md

-# SecureWipe
+# ZeroizePy

 High-assurance secure deletion, secure memory handling and cryptographic erasure for Python.

-SecureWipe provides a modern, cross-platform suite of primitives for handling sensitive data safely.
+ZeroizePy provides a modern, cross-platform suite of primitives for handling sensitive data safely.
 It is designed for applications that require defense-in-depth: password managers, HSM glue code, data-at-rest protection, secure messaging and high-security Python systems.

 It includes: